c3g/GenPipes_Docs/docs/source/tutorials/cvmfs_modules.rst

 Supernova
 `````````
-Supernova is a software package for de novo assembly from Chromium Linked-Reads that are made from a single whole-genome library from an individual DNA source.
+Supernova is a software package for de Novo assembly from Chromium Linked-Reads that are made from a single whole-genome library from an individual DNA source.
 Versions Available: 1.1.4

 Tabix